-The MSt in Women's Studies is examined on the basis of pre-submitted essays and a dissertation by a Board of Examiners drawn from the five faculties centrally involved in the course (Classics, English, Modern History, Modern Languages and Philosophy).
+The MSt in Women's Studies is examined on the basis of pre-submitted essays and a dissertation by a Board of Examiners drawn from the five faculties centrally involved in the course (Classics, English, History, Modern Languages, and Philosophy).
 The examiners reserve the right to summon any candidate for a viva voce examination.
 They may award a Distinction or a Merit for excellence in the whole examination.

-The Examination Regulations for MSt in Women's Studies may be found at: https://www.admin.ox.ac.uk/examregs/2019-20/mosinwomestud/studentview
+The Examination Regulations for MSt in Women's Studies may be found at: https://examregs.admin.ox.ac.uk/Regulation?code=mosinwomestud&srchYear=2020&srchTerm=1&year=2019&term=1